alextanhongpin/core/http/response/README.md

-# http.encoding
+# HTTP Response

-HTTP Encoding package provides a convenient way of marhshalling struct to JSON, and vice-versa.
+HTTP Response package provides a convenient way of marhshalling struct to JSON, and vice-versa.

 ## DecodeJSON